bulatdavletov/icons-synonyms-AI/README.md

    - The prebuild script will automatically copy this key to `src/config.ts` during build
    - Both `.env` and `src/config.ts` are gitignored to prevent API keys from being committed

+## API Key Security

+We take the security of API keys very seriously:

+1. API keys are only stored in the `.env` file, which is git-ignored
+2. The prebuild script copies the API key to `src/config.ts` (also git-ignored)
+3. A `check-secrets.js` script runs after builds to detect any API keys in build files
+4. The script masks API key values in log outputs
+5. Never commit build files or `.env` files to the repository

+If a build contains API keys, the build process will fail with an error message.

 ## Project Structure
 ```
 icons-synonyms-AI/